glaciapag/pychemkit/README.md

 ---

-### A simple python package for general chemistry calculations and modelling (Work-in-progress)
+### A simple python package for general chemistry calculations and modeling

 ---